Is Boston Safe? – Boston Crime Rate & Statistics 2026

 Boston remains one of the safest major cities in the United States heading into 2026, though the picture is more nuanced than a single headline can capture.
-The city finished 2025 with 31 homicides — a 30% increase over 2024’s record-low of 24 (the lowest since 1957) — but that figure is still the second-lowest total in the past two decades.
+The city finished 2025 with 31 homicides, a 30% increase over 2024’s record-low of 24 (the lowest since 1957).
+That figure is still the second-lowest total in the past two decades.
 Overall violent crime continued its downward trajectory, with shooting victims and gunfire incidents both reaching historic lows, down more than 30% compared to five-year averages.

 Early 2026 BPD data (January through mid-March) shows crime trends continuing largely in line with the prior year.
 The Boston Police Department publishes weekly comparisons against 2025 figures, and so far the numbers suggest the city is holding steady.